The Xometry app works best with JavaScript enabled!

 The most important aspect of 3D printing parts is matching the machine specs with your requirements.
 Study the specifications of the printer being considered for purchase to determine whether it can perform the needed printing task.

-For more information, see our article on the guide to 3d printers.
+For more information, see our guide to 3d printers.

 How To Identify 3D Printing Parts

 Some 3D printer parts will have a serial number printed on them.
-That is especially true for electronic components like extruders or motherboards.
-Printer manufacturers will have a list of spare parts and where to purchase them on their website.
+That is especially true for electronic components, such as extruders or motherboards.
+Printer manufacturers typically list spare parts and their locations for purchase on their websites.

 Is Assembling 3D Printing Parts Difficult?

-Assembly of a basic 3D printer requires some fundamental technical skills and can take hours to assemble from scratch.
-Most manufacturers provide thorough video instructions on how to assemble the printer safely.
+A basic 3D printer requires some basic technical skills and can take hours to assemble from scratch.
+Most manufacturers provide thorough video instructions on how to safely construct the printer.
 Special care is required when working with electrical parts and systems.

 How Much Will 3D Printing Parts Cost?